-At Auckland DHB we continuously look at innovative ways to reduce our carbon footprint.
-To date we’ve reduced our carbon emissions by 28% since the start of the Certified Emissions Programme (CEMARS) in 2015.
+We continuously look at innovative ways to reduce our carbon footprint.
+To date, we’ve reduced our carbon emissions by 28% since the start of the Certified Emissions Programme (CEMARS) in 2015.
 These savings are equivalent to:

 Awards and recognition